warrior-jam/warrior-jam.github.io/index.md

 - ![](images/editProfile.png)

 # Search Musician Page
 The user will be able to search for musicians of their choosing.
+Users could edit their search by:
+- Name
+- Instrument
+- Genre

 ![](images/searchPage.png)